-- The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation-related risk profile, to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on the Company. - We maintain stock ownership guidelines for our executive officers and Directors, each of whom either satisfied the applicable ownership guidelines as of May 31, 2018 or is within the grace period for achieving such ownership thresholds. - Our insider trading policy prohibits short sales, pledging, and hedging transactions of shares of our Common Stock by Directors, officers and employees. - Performance-based compensation arrangements that use a variety of performance measures, including performance-based equity awards. - We maintain a clawback of executive compensation policy, which applies to the Company's executive officers. - Our 2014 Omnibus Plan prohibits the repricing of stock options or stock appreciation rights without stockholder approval. - Our 2014 Omnibus Plan provides double-trigger vesting provisions for long-term equity awards.
+- The leadership structure of our Board consists of a Chairman (who is also our Chief Executive Officer), a Lead Director (who leads the meetings of our independent Directors held in January, April and July of each year), and strong Board Committee chairs. - We maintain a majority voting policy for the election of Directors in uncontested elections, and require an offer to resign by any incumbent Director who does not receive more votes "for" election than "withheld." - The Compensation Committee is composed solely of independent Directors who have established methods to communicate with stockholders regarding their executive compensation ideas and concerns. - The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation-related risk profile, to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on the Company. - We maintain stock ownership guidelines for our executive officers and Directors, each of whom either satisfied the applicable ownership guidelines as of May 31, 2019 or is within the grace period for achieving such ownership thresholds. - Our insider trading policy prohibits short sales, pledging, and hedging transactions of shares of our Common Stock by Directors, officers and employees. - Performance-based compensation arrangements that use a variety of performance measures, including performance-based equity awards. - We maintain a clawback of executive compensation policy, which applies to the Company's executive officers. - Our 2014 Omnibus Plan prohibits the repricing of stock options or stock appreciation rights without stockholder approval. - Our 2014 Omnibus Plan provides double-trigger vesting provisions for long-term equity awards in the event of a change in control of the Company.